scottrsm/shell/README.md

 ## sbee

 **DESCRIPTION:** A generalization of the NYT Spelling Bee mini-puzzle.
-                 A maximum score is generated for the problem in accordance with the NYT puzzle.
+                 A maximum score is generated for the problem in accordance with the NYT puzzle's rules.

 - A string of letters with length less than *min_word_length* provides no points.
 - A string of letters with length equal to *min_word_length* yields one point.